What to do this weekend in L.A. Our critics’ picks

 ‘Cat on a Hot Tin Roof’

 The inaugural production in Antaeus Theatre Company’s brand-new space in Glendale, this revival of Tennessee Williams’ “Cat” is intimate, sultry, funny and moving.
 The two alternating casts — one with Linda Park as the first Asian-American Maggie the Cat and the other starring Rebecca Mozo — bring different shadings but equal talent to the roles.
 See either or both.
-Through May 7.
+Ends Sunday, May 14.
 Read more

 ‘Harlequino: On to Freedom’